 Setting up a VPN on a virtual router is much less daunting than doing so on a physical router, but you will need a spare laptop lying around to get it working.
 A virtual router uses your laptop’s existing hardware to create a wifi hotspot for other nearby devices.
 By connecting to a VPN and then broadcasting a wifi signal, your Apple TV can share the laptop’s VPN-protected internet connection.

 We’ve got tutorials on how to set up a VPN-enabled virtual router on Windows and MacOS.

-Another option for Apple TV users who want to unblock geo-locked content is a DNS proxy.
-This doesn’t provide the security or privacy of an encrypted VPN tunnel, but it does work if you just want to unblock certain streaming video services.
+Another option for Apple TV users who want to unblock geo-locked content is a DNS proxy, or smart DNS.
+This doesn’t provide the security or online privacy of an encrypted VPN tunnel, but it does work if you just want to unblock certain streaming video content services.

 By forcing your Apple TV to send DNS requests to a different server in another country, the content on these websites can be unblocked.
 It won’t slow down your connection like a full-on VPN, but it’s not quite as private or foolproof as a VPN, either.

 Apple TVs come with built-in support for users who want to hard code their own DNS servers.
 NordVPN’s SmartDNS or ExpressVPN’s MediaStreamer feature is perfect for this, as it lets you use the VPN service’s DNS servers separately from the VPN itself.